 1. Learn from the best

 Whilst we were set up and ready to go in September, we still needed training on using the platform.
-We were referred to the EdTech Demonstrators Programme and the training they provided has been absolutely fantastic.
+We were referred to the EdTech Demonstrator Programme and the training they provided has been absolutely fantastic.
 Demonstrator schools and colleges are a network of providers who have shown they can use technology effectively and have the capacity to help other schools and colleges do the same.

 The collegiate support we have received from colleagues has been wonderful (with a special mention to Outwood Grange and Northern Lights!) and it is reassuring to know there is someone out there who has the answer!
 Teachers have been generous with their time and it has certainly made us feel well supported and inspired us to keep going.